LuisAlejandro/agoras/docs/instagram.rst

 After authorization, you can perform actions without providing tokens.
 Credentials are automatically refreshed when needed.

-For CI/CD environments, see :doc:`credentials/instagram` for headless authorization setup.
+For CI/CD environments, see :doc:`credentials/instagram` for unattended execution setup.

 Publish a Instagram post
 ------------------------